Hamburger

 Except regarding certain regulated industries and special corporations, no regulatory approval is required for amending charter documents.

-Additionally, in special corporations, bylaw amendments must be authorized by the CMF, and, in public corporations, bylaw amendments shall be notified to the CMF.
+Additionally, in special corporations, bylaw amendments must be authorized by the CMF (except when such amendment to the bylaws is only for the purpose of increasing the capital of the corporation) and, in public corporations, bylaw amendments shall be notified to the CMF.

 China